guidogg13/Eisi/README.md

 cd Eisi
 ```

-From here, make sure you have Python 3.13.0 installed, then install all the required libraries exactly as listed in the instructions above.
+From here, make sure you have Python 3.13.0 installed, then install all the required libraries exactly as listed in the instructions below.
 Every installation step must be executed from the terminal of your editor.

 After completing the setup, you can run and test Eisi.